 Frequently Asked Questions

-As a newcomer “Malihini” to Maui you may have questions that we have answered below or at the link for Hawaii Facts & Figures.
-If you don’t see the answer to your questions don’t hesitate to contact us: Fineislandproperties@gmail.com to receive an answer or personal recommendation for all things Maui from one of our team members.
-We welcome you ” E komo Mai” with Aloha to our Island Paradise home of Maui.
+As a newcomer “Malihini” to Maui or Oahu you may have questions that we have answered below or at the link for Hawaii Facts & Figures.
+If you don’t see the answer to your questions don’t hesitate to contact us: FineIslandProperties@gmail.com to receive an answer or personal recommendation for all things Maui and Oahu from one of our team members.
+We welcome you ” E komo Mai” with Aloha to our Island Paradise home.